Jacinto João

-Jacinto João, also known as J. J. (January 25, 1944, Luanda – October 29, 2004, Setúbal) was one of the greatest Portuguese football players of his time.
-He played as a left winger.
+Jacinto João (25 January 1944 – 29 October 2004), also known as J. J., was a Portuguese footballer who played as a left winger.

-Portugal had so many great attacking players at that time that Jacinto João won just 10 caps for the Portugal national team, scoring two goals.
+Jacinto João won 10 caps for the Portugal national team, scoring two goals.
 His debut was on 27 October 1968, in a 3–0 win over Romania in a World Cup qualifying match, when he came on as substitute for António Simões, and scored a goal.
 He was not included in the team that played at the Independence Brazil Cup, in 1972.
-His last game for Portugal national team, was on 3 April 1974, in a 0–0 draw with England in Lisbon, in a friendly match.
+His last game for Portugal was on 3 April 1974, in a 0–0 draw with England in Lisbon, in a friendly match.

 He played for 14 seasons for Vitória de Setúbal, scoring 66 goals in 268 games, helping them to 2nd place in the Portuguese league in 1971/72.
 He was one of the few great Portuguese football players of his generation who never played for Benfica, Sporting Lisbon or Porto.
-After retiring from activity he remained working for his club's Technical Staff until he died in 2004, of a fourth and fatal heart attack.
+After retiring from activity he remained working for his club's Technical Staff.
+He died on 29 October 2004, of a fourth and fatal heart attack.
 Vitória de Setúbal erected a statue in his honour.

-Jacinto João shared a birthday with his contemporary football legend Eusébio, January 25.
+Jacinto João shared a birthday with his contemporary football legend Eusébio, 25 January.